 - Tent camping

 No matter where you stay on camp, you’ll find a cozy place to rest your head and call home for your visit.
 Camp Lakamaga has a variety of housing, and the type of housing for girls or groups will vary and depend on the session they attend.

 - Lakamaga yurts (a cross between a cabin and a tent) have bunk beds for twelve girls, a domed skylight, and screened windows and doors.

-- Three-season cabins have two screened walls and sleep eight girls.
+- Three-season cabins have two screened walls, electricity and sleep six girls.

 - Four-season cabins have bunk beds, sleep six girls.

 Address & Directions